Skip to content

 Most current and recent Irvine grantees are not eligible for Leadership Awards.

-As a Foundation deeply committed to racial and economic equity, we want to ensure the Awards program is accessible to leaders who might not have extensive access to philanthropic funding.
+We want to ensure the Awards program is accessible to leaders who might not have extensive access to philanthropic funding.
 Additionally, prioritizing nominations of leaders and organizations not currently or recently associated with Irvine, the Foundation hopes to benefit from new perspectives, develop new relationships, challenge our existing thinking, and sharpen our capacity for innovation.

 Exceptions may be made if one or more of the following apply: